Love letter to Hurl

 Do you want to repeat a request 5 times with 100ms space between them?

-GET https://about.skybear.net/_live-demo/get.json
+GET https://www.skybear.net/_live-demo/get.json

 [Options]